A Tale of Christmas Past.

 In 1842 the British government issued a report on child labor in mines.1 It told of 16-hour days, squalid workplaces and physical abuse — conditions we would call Dickensian.
 Its authors could never have imagined the changes it would bring.2

 One Reader’s Response.
-In London a young father of four read the report.
+In London a young father read the report.
 His world as a journalist and popular author was fairly comfortable, but the report reminded him that it hadn’t always been.
 Only a few years before his father had lost his job and the family had ended up in debtors’ prison.
-As the eldest boy he had been sent to work at an uncle’s shoe polish factory pasting covers and labels on pots of polish 11 hours a day, six days a week.
+As the eldest boy he had been sent to work at an uncle’s shoe polish factory pasting covers and labels on pots of polish.
 The squeaking sound of rats scurrying up from the basement remained a vivid memory.

-Anxious to do whatever he could for child laborers, he began writing a pamphlet called “An Appeal to the People of England on behalf of the Poor Man’s child.”
-But after a few days he realized that an appeal to the heart usually changes more minds than facts alone, so he put the pamphlet aside and vowed to do something that would hit with the force of a sledgehammer.4 But he wasn’t clear exactly how best to strike that blow.
+Anxious to help child laborers however he could, he began writing a pamphlet called “An Appeal to the People of England on behalf of the Poor Man’s child.”
+But after a few days he realized that an appeal to the heart usually changes more minds than facts alone, so he put the pamphlet aside and vowed to do something that would hit with the force of a sledgehammer.4 But he wasn’t clear exactly how to strike that blow.

-As a celebrity author he was welcomed into the salons of the rich and famous, yet his own experience told him that the food stuffed into the burgeoning bellies of people he once described as “overfed, apoplectic, snorting cattle”5 could have fed many of the starving urchins he saw on a visit to the Field Lane Ragged School.
-Tough economic times in the 1840s put added pressure on working families — unemployment was high and two successive crop failures made food scarce.
+As a celebrity author he was welcomed into the salons of the rich and famous.
+But his own life experience told him that the food stuffed into the burgeoning bellies of people he once described as “overfed, apoplectic, snorting cattle”5 could feed many of the starving urchins he saw everywhere.
+Tough economic times put added pressure on working families — unemployment in the 1840s was high and two successive crop failures made food scarce.

 A Magic Moment of Genius.
 That Fall his sister recruited him to chair a fundraiser for the Manchester Athenaeum, an educational center for the city’s working people.
 Traveling north, he may have worried about his own finances since his latest novel wasn't selling well.
-Walking about town he saw the poverty that was everywhere in the capital of British industry and staying with his sister he observed the challenges her family faced raising a disabled son on a modest income.
+Walking about town he saw poverty everywhere in the capital of British industry and staying with his sister he observed the challenges she faced raising a disabled son on a modest income.

-At the fundraiser he congratulated the Athenaeum members on having shepherded their institution through the economic difficulties and tore into the industrialists who considered workforce education to be wasteful.
-He emphasized that education benefits everyone, even the bosses who end up with more reliable and productive employees.
+At the fundraiser he congratulated the Athenaeum members on having persevered through tough economic times and he tore into the industrialists who considered workforce education a waste of time and money.
+As he saw it, education benefits everyone, even the bosses who end up with more reliable and productive employees.

 The talk was enthusiastically received and something in the room seemed to ignite a magic moment of genius, for suddenly it became clear how the sledgehammer blow could be dealt.
 Christmas was fast approaching and he would write a story about the benefits of compassion and the cost of miserliness.